NextronSystems/thor-manual/scanning/using-thor.rst

   :delim: ;
   :header-rows: 1

-These defaults can overwritten by specifying a custom limit for an object type.
+These defaults can be overwritten by specifying a custom limit for an object type.

-To disable an entry from this default list, use ``--log-object "object-type:0"``: this overwrites the default limit with zero, therefore disabling ``--log-object`` for this object type.
+To disable an entry from this default list, use ``--log-object "object-type:0"``: this overwrites the default limit with zero and disables ``--log-object`` for that object type.

 UTC Timestamps
 ^^^^^^^^^^^^^^

-With ``--timestamp-utc``, all timestamps will be printed as UTC instead of the local timezone.
+With ``--timestamp-utc``, all timestamps are printed in UTC instead of the local time zone.
 This can be helpful when creating timelines.

 Match Context
 ^^^^^^^^^^^^^

-``--match-context num-chars`` controls the number of characters preceding and following the string match that are shown in the output.
-These characters don't contribute to the match itself, but they often provide valuable information to an analyst.
-By default, 50 characters preceding and following each match are printed.
+``--match-context num-chars`` controls how many characters before and after a string match are shown in the output.
+These characters are not part of the match itself, but they often provide useful context to an analyst.
+By default, THOR prints 50 characters before and after each match.

 CPU Limit
 ---------

-Since the ``--cpu-limit`` behavior can cause some confusion, we will explain the functionality of it a bit more in detail here.
+Because the behavior of ``--cpu-limit`` can be confusing at first, it is explained in more detail here.

-This argument will take an integer (default 95; minimum 15), which represents the maximum CPU load at which THOR will be actively scanning.
-The value can be seen as percentage of the systems maximum CPU load.
+This argument accepts an integer (default ``95``; minimum ``15``) that represents the maximum CPU load at which THOR will actively scan.
+The value is interpreted as a percentage of the system's total CPU capacity.

-This can be helpful to reduce the load on server systems with real-time services, or to reduce the noise produced by fans in laptops.
+This can help reduce load on server systems with real-time services or reduce fan noise on laptops.

-The specified value instructs THOR to pause (all scanning), if the load of the systems CPU is higher than the ``cpu-limit``.
-One example would be, if a user is doing something CPU intensive, and THOR is running at the same time, THOR will pause and wait until the CPU load drops below the limit before continuing.
+If the system's CPU load rises above the configured limit, THOR pauses scanning and resumes only after the load falls below that limit.
+For example, if a user starts a CPU-intensive task while THOR is running, THOR waits until enough CPU capacity is available again.

-To illustrate this a bit, please see the table below:
+To illustrate this, see the table below:

 .. list-table:: --cpu-limit 40
    :header-rows: 1